Loading...

 A prediction for the current year's cutoff based on paper difficulty analysis and coaching institute feedback.
 May or may not be accurate.

-A score above which you are almost certainly clearing Prelims, regardless of how the cutoff turns out.
-Based on the highest historical cutoffs — if you score above this, you can start Mains prep with confidence.
+A score above which you are almost certainly clearing Prelims for the year.
+Set as a comfortable margin above the expected cutoff — if you score above this, you can start Mains prep with confidence.

 Actual UPSC Prelims cutoffs for the last 6 years.
 All figures are out of 200 marks.